-David Liang graduated from the University of Toronto with a Bachelor of Science degree, specializing in physiology.
-He then went on to study acupuncture, Traditional Chinese Medicine and massage at Pacific College of Oriental Medicine in San Diego, California.
-He earned his Masters of Science in Traditional Oriental Medicine in the year 2000.
-David has honed a practice that integrates several different modalities including the use of Restorative Yoga positions.
+David Liang graduated from the University of Toronto in 1996 with a Bachelor of Science specializing in Physiology.
+He then went on to study Traditional Chinese Medicine, acupuncture, and massage at Pacific College of Oriental Medicine (PCOM) in San Diego, California.
+There he earned a Masters of Science degree in Traditional Oriental Medicine in the year 2000.